SainBux-HadiSeelro/AIDD-30-Day-Challenge/task_1/readme.md

 c) Automated IDE Deployment
 d) Adaptive Input Debugger

-What is the focus of Evaluation-Driven Development (EvDD)?
+4️⃣What is the focus of Evaluation-Driven Development (EvDD)?
 a) Manual coding
 b) Evaluating and improving AI outputs✅
 c) UI design